Non-trivial Kazhdan-Lusztig coefficients of affine Weyl groups: The case of type

-{\bf Proof.} If $n=4,5,$ the calculation is easy and we omit it.
+\begin{proof} If $n=4,5,$ the calculation is easy and we omit it.
 When $n\geqslant 6$, the case that $n$ is even and the case that $n$ is odd are similar.
 In view of this, we only consider the case that $n\geqslant 6$ is even.
-Recall that we have reduced expression
+Recall that we have a reduced expression

-In the following we shall use repeatedly Argument 2.4 to compute $P_{w_0,v_2w_0}.$ Starting with the above reduced expression, every time we cancel the leftmost simple reflection.
+In the following we shall use an analysis similar to that for $(*)$ to compute $P_{w_0,v_2w_0}.$ Starting with the above reduced expression, every time we cancel the leftmost simple reflection.
 Thus we obtain a series of equalities (like ($\#$)) about Kazhdan-Lusztig polynomials and some $\mu(y,w)$.
-Then we apply flexibly the properties in Proposition 1.2 to compute what we need to know in these equalities.
-We continue to use the notations given in 2.4.
+Then we apply flexibly the properties in Proposition \ref{prop:kl} to compute what we need to know in these equalities.
 Note that $v_2w_0=z_{3,1}.$

 {\bf (1)} Recall that for $4\leqslant i\leqslant n,$

 and then $z_{i,1}=s_{i-1}z_{i-1,1}.$